LLMs, You Can Evaluate It! Design of Multi-perspective Report Evaluation for Security Operation Centers: Designing Analyst-wise Checklist for Security Report Evaluation

 \textbf{Evaluation criterion (7): Adequacy of technical depth in describing the event beyond simple enumeration of logs.} Rather than merely listing communication records and log entries, analysis reports should provide technically meaningful explanations of the event, such as what they are used for.
 Several participants expressed frustration that interpreting raw technical data is often insufficient. \emph{``SOC reports often just list IP addresses that communicated, and we have to re-investigate where those systems are and what they are used for.''} –- UserID~6. \emph{``If the report also explained the meaning of the communication, it would significantly reduce the investigation workload on our side.''} –- UserID~11.

-\textbf{Evaluation criterion (8): Robustness of anomaly identification through multiple analytical approaches, such as trends and comparisons.} The participants underscored the importance of identifying anomalies using multiple analytical perspectives, including temporal trends, comparisons with historical data, and correlations across different logs.
-It is considered that analysis reports that rely solely on isolated log entries are insufficient for understanding whether observed behavior is truly abnormal.
+\textbf{Evaluation criterion (8): Robustness of anomaly identification through multiple analytical approaches, such as trends and comparisons.} The participants underscored that identifying anomalies using multiple analytical perspectives is important, including temporal trends, comparisons with historical data, and correlations across different logs.
+It is considered that analysis reports that rely solely on isolated log entries are insufficient for understanding whether observed behavior is truly an anomaly.
 The participants noted that temporal and comparative analyses are still underutilized in many current analysis reports. \emph{``What we really want to know is what has changed compared to the past, but that perspective is often missing in reports.''} –- UserID~9. \emph{``Showing insights derived from differences in trends or combinations of logs would make anomalies much clearer.''} –- UserID~3.

 \paragraph{}\textbf{Evaluation perspectives for accountability and quality assurance of the investigation and analysis process}